tiagopog/jsonapi-utils/README.md

 # JSONAPI::Utils

 JSON::Utils is a simple way to get a full-featured [JSON API](jsonapi.org) serialization in your controller's responses.
-This gem combine some functionalities from the awesome gem [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) into a Rails-native way to render data.
+This gem works on top of the awesome gem [jsonapi-resources](https://github.com/cerebris/jsonapi-resources), bringing to controllers a Rails-native way to render data.

 ## Installation